FoggyGhost/Solar_V1/README.md

 Use w, a, s, d keys to move around the world when prompted.
 The game is autosaved each time a chapter is completed.

+## Status
+This game may become more developed in the future.
+However, at this point it is completely playable.

 ## Contributing
 Further development and modifications are welcome.